cinaaaaaaaaar/chadbot/README.md

-i might fill here some time in the future
+i might fill here sometime in the future